skipmarcel/StringFactory.Soultion/README.md

 }
 ```

+5. Create the database using the migrations in the Factory project.
+Open your shell (e.g., Terminal or GitBash) to the production directory "Factory", and run `dotnet ef database update`.

+- To optionally create a migration, run the command `dotnet ef migrations add MigrationName` where MigrationName is your custom name for the migration in UpperCamelCase.

 6. Within the production directory "Factory", run `dotnet watch run` in the command line to start the project in development mode with a watcher.

 7. Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.